Curling: The Framework That Replaces Scrum

 Curling vs. Scrum: A Quick Comparison

 You don't need a certification to practice Curling.
-You don't need to buy a book or attend a conference.
-You just need to embrace three habits:
+You don't need a book.
+You don't need a conference.
+You need one week.

 The ice is ready.
 Let's play.